 (d) Mitigation, prevention and management of potential adverse effects.

-(i) Parties shall [ensure that] [identify] [analyse] measures to prevent, mitigate and manage [(or offset)] potential adverse effects of the planned activities under their jurisdiction or control are identified and analysed to avoid significant adverse impacts.
-Such measures may include the consideration of alternatives to the planned activity under their jurisdiction or control];
+(i) Parties shall [ensure that] [identify] [analyse] measures to prevent, mitigate and manage [(or offset)] potential adverse effects of the planned activities under their jurisdiction or control [are identified and analysed] to avoid significant adverse impacts.
+Such measures may include the consideration of alternatives to the planned activity under their jurisdiction or control;

 (ii) Parties shall ensure that, where appropriate, these measures are incorporated into an environmental management plan;